mahadazad/code-gen/README.md

 PHP Code Generator Utility
 ===========================

 A great utility to generate classes.
-Speed up your development by generating classes directly from the console/terminal.
+Speed up your development by generating classes directly from the console/terminal by simply answering to questions.

 Usage
 =====